 She challenged herself to do a 100th-day art project, which she completed in 2021.
 One piece of artwork for 100 days.
 She is currently working on a 1,000 Handmade Scarf Project.
 Stefanie founded Stefanie Lynn’s Scarfs® from this ongoing project.

 Photography Artist Statement:

-I am intrigued with vivid colors, photographing peculiar objects and seeing how light affects moods and how the objects take form.
+I am intrigued with vivid colors, photographing peculiar objects, and seeing how light affects moods and how the objects take form.
 I am on a journey with ultraviolet photography and digital photography.
 My influences are through my fascination with Japanese culture with Maiko style, fashion, film, and traveling the world as a mother, and military wife.

-Fiber Artist Statement:
+Fiber Art Statement:

-I was exposed to fabric, fabric stores, craft stores, yarn, needles and thread at an early age.
+I was exposed to fabric, fabric stores, craft stores, yarn, needles, and thread at an early age.
 My mother would cross-stitch, sew, and crochet.
 My grandma Millie would crochet.

-Please join me on my journey to completing these scarfs that represent Japan, my family, friends, and my life’s journey.
+Please join me on my journey to completing these scarfs that represent Japan, my family, my friends, and my life’s journey.
 It’s still a wonderful work in progress and I am delighted to keep sharing what I am creating.